New Day Vision – Full Presentation

 A drive toward becoming a true multi-ethnic church has been funded by providing consultants and special events designed to help us reflect the true diversity we expect to see when we are in heaven with people of every tribe and tongue.

-God blessed the church with pledges and gifts that were far above the goal amount for the 2013 fundraiser.
+God blessed the church with pledges and gifts that were far above the goal amount for the 2013 giving campaign.
 As planned, money received beyond the initial goal was applied to liquidating the debt for the previous building expansion.
 When that was completely paid, additional donations were used to extend the 2020 Vision initiatives beyond the expected three-years that was planned.
-All donations from the previous fundraiser have been spent and some of the initiatives became a regular part of North Boulevard’s ministries, now funded from the regular offerings.
+All donations from the previous giving campaign have been spent and some of the initiatives became a regular part of North Boulevard’s ministries, now funded from the regular offerings.

-God blessed North Boulevard with several families made donations earlier anticipating the fundraiser to be held in 2020.
+God blessed North Boulevard with several families made donations earlier anticipating the giving campaign to be held in 2020.
 Others have made donations toward pledges made at that time.
 Those donations have been used in the following ways:

 • Completely pay off North Boulevard’s property on Burnt Knob Road in Murfreesboro